 Students will spend a minimum of 120 hours in the first placement (September to March) in a single practice area.
 Prior practice areas have included High Performance Sport, Children and Youth, Chronic Disease and Mental Health, Musculoskeletal Health and Concussion, and Occupational Wellness and Fitness.
-Practice areas are confirmed on an annual basis, and are subject to change and matches considered based on their interests and both student's ranked preferences and placement availability.
+Practice areas are confirmed on an annual basis, and are subject to change.
+Matches are considered based on student interests, ranked preferences and placement availability.